taro leaves

 A rustic and flavorful Assamese dish made from tender taro leaves and stems, simmered with garlic, ginger, and a hint of sourness.
 This traditional green preparation is a simple, healthy, and authentic taste of Assam.

-No, taro leaves should never be eaten raw because they contain calcium oxalate crystals.
-These crystals can cause severe irritation, burning, and itching in the mouth and throat; thorough cooking is required to neutralize them.
+No, taro leaves must never be eaten raw.
+They contain calcium oxalate crystals which cause severe irritation and itching in the mouth and throat.
+Cooking thoroughly neutralizes these crystals.

 Explore more ingredients in the other category with complete nutrition information.